adamslieke/AppStore/README.md

 # App Store

-The ever-changing mobile landscape is a challenging space to navigate.
-To get more people to download your app, you need to make sure they can easily find your app.
-Mobile app analytics is a great way to understand the existing strategy to drive growth and retention of future user.
-The data was extracted from the iTunes Search API.
+The ever-changing mobile landscape is a challenging space to navigate with millions of apps competing for your attention.
+In this repository, we examine the factors that affect customer reviews which are fundamental to drive user growth and retention.

 ![](./src/images/app_store.gif)